Artchibald/udemy-course/README.md

 Need camera and microphone
 Write the script first
-Try noot to sound sophisticated or conndenscending.
-Narrate what is on the screen
+Try not to sound sophisticated or condescending Narrate what is on the screen

 If you make a mistake pause and start sentence again. clean later.